SPIRSCSIC/tee-integration/README.md

 We have uploaded the API specification using the OpenAPI v3 standard.
 Check it at https://app.swaggerhub.com/apis/schica/groupsig/1.1.0

-> **Note**: There are two functions offered in the `gdemos.ke` executable that are not available
+> **Note**: There are two functions offered in the `toolbox.ke` executable that are not available
 > in the API: `--sign/--verify`, these functions are provided as a way to
 > sign/verify without using python library, however it is very inadvisable due
 > to the overhead added when creating+opening a connection with the TA (slow) and
 > the fact that you would need to have access to a member key.
 > ```bash
-> ./gdemos.ke groupsig --sign /root/sig --asset /root/asset --mkey /root/mkey
+> ./toolbox.ke groupsig --sign /root/sig --asset /root/asset --mkey /root/mkey
-> ./gdemos.ke groupsig --verify /root/sig --asset /root/asset
+> ./toolbox.ke groupsig --verify /root/sig --asset /root/asset
 > ```
 > In a future iteration of the library, we aim to move this functionality to the RA so that
 > the overhead added by the TA is removed.